 When you’re ready to reuse your unit, make sure the transfer kit is removed and the male camlock is back on where the transfer kit was attached.
 Open the bottom valve of your tank, recirculate your sealer, and use spray mode as normal.

 6. Clear the Suction Port

-Previously we blogged about troubleshooting sealcoating systems that are losing pressure at the spray tip, with one of the potential causes being a clogged suction port.
+Previously, we blogged about troubleshooting sealcoating systems that are losing pressure at the spray tip, with one of the potential causes being a clogged suction port.

 Clearly that was an issue for many, as we got questions about the best way for fixing and clearing the suction port.
 Here's what you need to know about this critical part of sealcoating maintenance.

-- The easiest way to unclog it is to go in through the main top lid of the tank with a piece of rebar, a drill mixer, or a piece of 1x2 - something that can get in to the end of the tank where the suction hose connects to the bottom of the tank.
+- The easiest way to unclog the suction port is to go in through the main top lid of the tank with a piece of rebar, a drill mixer, or a piece of 1x2 - something that can get in to the end of the tank where the suction hose connects to the bottom of the tank.
 Go in through the top lid inside the tank to the end of the tank where the suction hose connects and swish the sealer around.
-Over time the coal tar clay sediment settles to the bottom and the solids will clog the suction port if you don't have a manual agitation system.
+Over time the coal tar clay sediment settles to the bottom, and the solids will clog the suction port if you don't have a manual agitation system.

-- Another method of clearing the suction port is to remove the hose from the suction port of the tank, (located at the very bottom of the tank).
-Make sure the valve on your tank is off; otherwise when you pull the hose off, sealer will spill out everywhere.
+- Another method of clearing the suction port is to remove the hose from the suction port of the tank, located at the very bottom of the tank.
+Make sure the valve on your tank is off.
+Otherwise when you pull the hose off, sealer will spill out everywhere.

 Here is the step-by-step way to clear the suction port by removing the hose:

 - Close your main valve on the bottom of your tank.